rhencyd/ll/README.md

 2. Apply UX and UI principles, as well as the engagement structure, thus determining the individual pieces of the application and getting a better idea of how they fit together and how users are likely to interact with them.
 With this, the design of a <a href="https://www.figma.com/proto/kLdlPrHculQFxEpkHNnb5m/LittleLemonCapstone?node-id=58-162&starting-point-node-id=58%3A162&scaling=scale-down">high-fidelity prototype</a> was achieved that would align the goals of the company with those of potential users.

+3. Design a user onboarding and registration process.
+Likewise, give the user the ability to store simple data and modifying their profile.
+In addition, create a navigation flow that makes it easy for users to move from one screen to another no matter where they are.

+4. Setting up a food ordering process that allows users to sort and filter the menu page so they can narrow their search to the dishes that are most relevant to them.
+Getting this data from the network, store it in a database, and represent the data in Swift.

+5. Transport the information provided by the user's selection to fill the shopping cart, also giving them the possibility of adding, deleting and editing each of the dishes that are in it.

 <br />